Alfresco/alfresco-ng2-components/docs/tutorials/creating-your-first-adf-application.md

 ## Install node.js

-You need the latest `node.js` `8.x` release, which you can download from [https://nodejs.org/en/](https://nodejs.org/en/).
+You need the latest `node.js` release, which you can download from [https://nodejs.org/en/](https://nodejs.org/en/).
 Choose the installer for your OS and follow the install instructions.
 Once completed, open a terminal and verify the installation with the following command:

 	node -v

-Node `10.x` should work too, but we have had a few reports that it might not work out of the box for everyone.
+*Note: Both version `10.x` and `11.x` should work just fine.*

 **TIP**: If you are planning to do extensive development with ADF, `node.js` and Angular, you might consider installing a version manager for `node.js` such as [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm/).
 This tool will allow you to have multiple `node.js` versions installed at the same time, and easily switch between versions.